 “Saragarhi Day 2016” was also held at Armoury House in London where Earl Howe, Defence Minister and Deputy Leader of the House of Lords, spoke about the continuing Sikh contribution to Her Majesty’s Armed Forces.

-We thank our partners Punjab Restaurant, Covent Garden for continuing to support our events with their wonderful catering provision.
+We special thanks to Punjab Restaurant, Covent Garden for continuing to support our events with their wonderful catering provision.

-We will be continuing to work with Her Majesty’s Armed Forces on the official commemoration of the Battle of Saragarhi, to ensure it is acknowledged by the establishment and that it inspires future generations to undertake public service in Britain.
+We continue to work with Her Majesty’s Armed Forces on the official commemoration of the Battle of Saragarhi, to ensure it is acknowledged by the establishment and that it inspires future generations to undertake public service in Britain.